Dealing with the death of a loved one.

 It has been almost 36 years ago that I lost my mom in a car accident.
 The pain of losing her was so intense, I thought I would never be the same again.
 How could this ever be?
 You always believe your parents will be there forever.
 It's hard to consider that one just stops existing and are no longer there for you.

-I was just barely 22 years old with two baby son's, the accident was three days before his fifth birthday.
-My other son was just barely two years old.
+The accident that resulted in my mother's death occurred when I was barely 22, with two young children, ages 2 and 5.
 It changed my life immensely, at first I just coped with the everyday life.
 I kept on reminding myself that I have 2 small son's and they needed me.
-I was having issues with losing her, I would look at my son’s and think they will never know her, they will never hear her voice, never feel her touch or her embrace.
-The tears would just pour down my cheeks never seeming to cease.
-I spoke to my mom every week, just like clockwork, we took turns so each others phone bills wasn't so high.
-Now, that they ceased to exist was heartbreaking and the thought of never hearing her voice ever again.
+I was having issues with losing her, I would look at my sons and think they will never know her, they will never hear her voice, never feel her touch or her embrace.

 But, what I miss most of all is her laugh, her touch, her holding me and most of all her advice.
 Those long conversations on the phone, 2 to 3 hours at a time.
 You know that mother wisdom that they have.
 Yes, you forget over time some of these things.
 I guess that’s what truly hurts the most is the forgetting.
 But, thank God for memories and for the things that trigger them.
 Knowing that I do have the reassurance that we will be together once again, when it is my time.
 The knowledge of this helps me understand why!
 I have learned through the years there is always a reason behind God's plans and that time does heal all wounds.